cloudydeno/kubernetes-apis/lib/README.md

     * Breaking Change!
 Because tunnels were reimplemented, the client's type signature changed and aren't compatible between `v0.7` and `v0.8`.
       In this case you must update these libraries together for Typescript to be happy.
-    * Tunnel APIs (Pod Exec, Attach, PortForward) now work by default when using Deno 2.5.2 or later.
+    * Tunnel APIs (Pod Exec, Attach, PortForward) now work normally when using Deno 2.5.2 or later.
+      * Because the new client uses WebSockets instead of SPDY, PortForward has increased setup latency when tunnelling multiple sockets.
-  * Regenerate from latest upstream CRDs.
+  * Regenerate APIs from latest upstream CRDs.
     * Only includes a couple new fields in `argo-cd` and `cert-manager` CRDs.

 * `v0.6.0` on `2025-09-20`: